T4g1/z14/README.md

 after a crash or update:
 * All self-assigned roles are consistent with the emojis on the self assigned role message for every users
+* All emojis not mapped are removed from the message for self-roles
 * All users have at least the default role assigned to them